jnicomorell/cancheroomgx/README.md

 ## API

 Documentation for the backend endpoints is available in the OpenAPI format.
-You can view it using Swagger UI [here](backend/openapi.html).
+The HTML documentation generated with Swagger UI can be found [here](backend/openapi.html).